PoE and a Non-PoE switch

 One of them is called a PoE injector.
 It is a device that adds electrical power and transmits both data and power in a single wire.
 You can turn off the injector if you want to use the switch to send only data.

 Another device is a PoE splitter.
 It has two input points and one output point.
-It takes data and power from the two of its input ports and releases the output from a single port.
+It takes data and power from two of its input ports and releases the output from a single port.
 Its mechanism is more straightforward and is a much smaller device that you can use to convert more minor network connections.

-Now that we have made you aware of PoE’s significance, how it is different from the older generation networking system and power rating budgets, we hope you will choose the right technology for your network connection.
+Now that we have made you aware of PoE’s significance, and how it is different from the older generation networking system and power rating budgets, we hope you will choose the right technology for your network connection.

 Mr.Hua